-A fire can strike anytime, anywhere and without any warnings.
-Generally, homeowners and businesses do have coverage for fire losses, but they still they turn to Mr. Restore, trusting us with fire damage restoration in Dallas, TX and with putting their business back into full operation, while minimizing downtime.
+A fire can strike anytime, anywhere, and without any warnings.
+Generally, homeowners and businesses do have coverage for fire losses, but they still turn to Mr. Restore, trusting us with fire damage restoration in Dallas, TX, and with putting their business back into full operation, while minimizing downtime.

-According to research, fire damages account to nearly $3 billion in more than 100,500 incidents.
-These figures are only for direct damages though; factor in the financial and emotional losses, and it would be an even bigger number.
+According to research, fire damages account for nearly $3 billion in more than 100,500 incidents.
+These figures are only for direct damages, though; factor in the financial and emotional losses, and it would be an even bigger number.

 According to our expert dealing with fire damage restoration in Dallas, TX, the following issues must be dealt with instantly after the incident.

-Our fire damage restoration in Dallas, TX addresses soot, mold and other issues that are common after a fire.
+Our fire damage restoration in Dallas, TX, addresses soot, mold, and other issues that are common after a fire.
 We use dehumidifiers and air movers to remove water that can promote mild growth.
-We also utilize air scrubbers for removing mold spores present in the air and for eliminating the stringent odor.
+We also utilize air scrubbers for removing mold spores present in the air and for eliminating stringent odor.

-A metal oxidizes when it comes its contact with an oxygen source.
+Metal oxidizes when it comes into contact with an oxygen source.
 The moisture in the air often reacts with metals, giving up its oxygen element and creating corrosion on the surface.
-Generally, all electronic components are likely to corrode after a fire; damage may be irreparable depending on the severity.
+Generally, all electronic components are likely to corrode after a fire; damage may be irreparable, depending on the severity.
 Plus, corroded components also expose you to electric shock hazards.

 One of the worst aftereffects of the fire is the pungent odor that tends to stay in the air for days.
-Caused by mold and soot, the bad smell doesn't go away until a proper precure for fire damage restoration in Dallas, TX is carried out.
+Caused by mold and soot, the bad smell doesn't go away until a proper procedure for fire damage restoration in Dallas, TX, is carried out.
 At Mr. Restore, we use advanced equipment and scrubbers that remove mildew and mild spores effectively.
-Once our process for fire damage restoration in Dallas, TX is completed, we also deodorize the area for a pleasant fragrance.
+Once our process for fire damage restoration in Dallas, TX, is completed, we also deodorize the area for a pleasant fragrance.

 Safety is the first and foremost priority after any incident.
 Our fire damage process is completely safe and doesn't expose you to any risks.
-Our team is trained, licensed and experienced and does all the restoration work with great care.
+Our team is trained, licensed, and experienced and does all the restoration work with great care.
 In most instances, we ask you to stay away from the affected area and not enter until we have explicitly permitted you to.
-At this stage, we may also work with your insurance provider and document the source of fire, resulting damages and their evidence.
+At this stage, we may also work with your insurance provider and document the source of the fire, the resulting damages, and their evidence.

 While we do try our best, we may not be able to save every item during fire damage restoration in Dallas, TX.
 We'll assess all your belongings and classify them into salvageable and unsalvageable items.
 Sometimes, we may be able to save an item, but if the costs encountered are too significant, we'll advise you against it.